michaelchadwick/audiohash-win/README.md

 # Audio Hash (Windows)

-Windows Form version of AudioHash, the audio sampler platter tool
+A Windows Form application that allows you to load multiple audio files and mix them together into one file.